 Right now I'm sitting at my desk in the room upstairs that used to be our "homeschool room" --- a small guest room that we converted into a cozy school room.
 I remember during our early days of home teaching when the morning sun would pour in the windows, warming the carpet, making it comfortable to prop a few fluffy pillows on the floor for reading.
-I would read aloud; then I'd have Austin & Justin take turns reading aloud too.
+I would read aloud; then I'd have Austin and Justin take turns reading aloud too.

 Okay, today I'm really missing the guys since they left for college two weeks ago!
 I'm remembering all the fun we had during the eleven years of homeschooling.

-I'm sharing this picture of Austin & I in the school room while we had a light moment at the end of eleventh grade.
+I'm sharing this picture of Austin and I in the school room while we had a light moment at the end of eleventh grade.
 (This is the school room I was talking about earlier).
 I remember Austin saying, "Yes!
 We got through Chemistry!"

 We adjusted easily to the new routine and loved the pace of homeschooling.
-The best part was that we could pack sandwiches (on occasion) & meet Jay at the park for lunch since he worked in town.
+The best part was that we could pack sandwiches (on occasion) and meet Jay at the park for lunch since he worked in town.
 We had so many wonderful moments laughing, learning and spending valuable time together that it's hard for me to convey what a joy it was to homeschool during those years.
-I spent eleven years preparing for homeschool (not really - but you know what I mean!), eleven years teaching homeschool, & now will spend eleven years encouraging people who homeschool!
+I spent eleven years preparing for homeschool (not really - but you know what I mean!), eleven years teaching homeschool, and now will spend eleven years encouraging people who homeschool!

 Please don't get the impression that I don't believe in hard work -- I do!
-But, especially in the younger years, I think children need to be in a relaxed setting where they can be themselves & explore areas that interest them.
+But, especially in the younger years, I think children need to be in a relaxed setting where they can be themselves and explore areas that interest them.
 Many times, being outdoors can be a great place to learn.

 I'd like to encourage you to have an enjoyable year.
-Although the following tips are extremely simple & somewhat geared to those of you with younger children, we might all benefit from these reminders:
+Although the following tips are extremely simple and somewhat geared to those of you with younger children, we might all benefit from these reminders: